 6. The New York Earth Room

 It’s hard to believe 280,000 pounds of soil hides in a random New York room.
 But that’s exactly what can be found at 141 Wooster Street in a spacious Soho loft.
 The art installation, known as the “New York Earth Room,” was created by Walter De Maria in 1977 and the same dirt the artist installed 35 years ago remains today.
 The Earth room contains a 22-inch deep layer of dirt spread across the 3,600-square-foot gallery.
 Originally meant to be displayed for just three months, the Dia Art Foundation supported it permanently beginning in 1980.
+Today, you can make a free reservation for a timed ticket.

 Image © Emily Nonko for 6sqft